 Online Misconduct: For students taking online courses, the DACC Student Code of Conduct is still enforceable.
 Communication that is threatening, sexual, and/or any other language that is unwelcome is strictly prohibited.

 Out-of-Class Work Expectations: College courses generally require students to complete a majority of their work outside of class.
 A reasonable formula is to plan 2-3 hours of homework outside the classroom for every one hour inside the classroom.
 This formula may vary from class to class.

-Registration Procedures: (Detailed information can be found in the current DACC Student Handbook).
+Registration Procedures: (Detailed information is provided in the current DACC Catalog.

 On Duty Security Officers Cell Numbers:

-Contact Stan Ellis or Kathy Reddington via cell numbers listed below for any additional
+Contact Sgt.
+Nelson McGuire or Michael Luchau via numbers listed below for any additional assistance.

 Other Important Contact Numbers: